Dafluxtech/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6 a function that prints the sign of a number.

 7 a function that computes the absolute value of an integer.

+8 a function that prints the last digit of a number.